-When will the Renters' Rights Act take effect?
+When does the Renters' Rights Act take effect?

-Only one date has been confirmed so far; new investigatory powers for local housing authorities can be used from 27 December 2025.
-These powers allow authorities to request information, sieze documents, and enter business premises under certain circumstances when they are investigating whether a private landlord or letting agent has broken certain laws.
+Additionally, new investigatory powers for local housing authorities can be used from 27 December 2025.
+These powers allow authorities to request information, seize documents, and enter business premises under certain circumstances when they are investigating whether a private landlord or letting agent has broken certain laws.

 Supporting property agents to adapt

-We will be creating resources to help professionals with the transition as the enactment details become final.
-Propertymark Members—check your communication preferences to ensure you are receiving newsletters and legislative updates to stay informed every step of the way.
+We have created resources to help professionals with the transition as the enactment details become final.
+Propertymark Members— check your communication preferences to ensure you are receiving newsletters and legislative updates to stay informed every step of the way.

 Renters' Rights Act 2025 Toolkit